mert019/open-ETL/README.md

     <span style="font-size:32px;">Open ETL</span>
 </div>

-Open ETL is a simplified tool to extract data from data sources, process data and to load the extracted & processed data to data sources.
+Open ETL is a simplified tool to extract data from data sources, process data and to load the extracted & processed data to data targets.

 ## Project Status
 This project is currently in development. \